nightscout/cgm-remote-monitor/README.md

   * `IMPORT_CONFIG` - Used to import settings and extended settings from a url such as a gist.
 Structure of file should be something like: `{"settings": {"theme": "colors"}, "extendedSettings": {"upbat": {"enableAlerts": true}}}`
   * `TREATMENTS_AUTH` (`on`) - possible values `on` or `off`.
 Deprecated, if set to `off` the `careportal` role will be added to `AUTH_DEFAULT_ROLES`

+#### Data Rights

+These are useful to help protect your rights to portability and autonomy for your data:
+  * `OBSCURED` - list, identical to `ENABLE`, a list of plugins to obscure.
+  * `OBSCURE_DEVICE_PROVENANCE` - Required, a string visible to the [companies deciding to filter based on your data](https://help.sugarmate.io/en/articles/4673402-adding-a-nightscout-data-source).
+For example, `my-data-rights`.

 ### Alarms

   These alarm setting affect all delivery methods (browser, Pushover, IFTTT, etc.).
 Values and settings entered here will be the defaults for new browser views, but will be overridden if different choices are made in the settings UI.